danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

 1. data_folder_path: The path to the data folder where the vocabulary output will be stored and where the 'ligands' folder with the ligands in .sdf format is located.
-2. ligands_list_path: The path to the CSV file containing the valid ligands list and their smiles.
-This file is expected to be the output of the quality filter script.
+2. ligands_list_path: The path to the CSV file containing the list of valid ligands and their SMILES.
+This file is expected to be the output of the quality filter script (step 1.5).
 Mandatory columns = 'ligID','smiles'.
-The name of this file will be used to label the output vocabulary file, the ligands SMILES dataset file and the xyz folder that will store the labeled ligands .xyz files;
+The name of this file will be used to label the output vocabulary file, the ligand's SMILES dataset file and the xyz folder, which will store the labeled ligands .xyz files;
-3. label_SP: (optional) Set to 'True' to use the atoms' SP hybridization to create the vocabulary (default), otherwise it will use the atoms' symbol.
-Both labeling approaches will be concatenated with the atoms' cyclic information.
+3. label_SP: (optional) Set to 'True' to use the SP-based approach to create the vocabulary (default), otherwise it will use the AtomSymbol-based labeling approach.
+Both labeling approaches contains the atoms' cyclic information.
 4. row_start: (optional) The number of the row in the ligands_list_path file where the script should start.
 Skip to the given row or, if missing, start from the beginning;
 5. row_end: (optional) The number of the row in the ligands_list_path file where the script should stop.
 Stop in the given row or, if missing, stop in the last row.

 *Return:*

 Two files will be created inside the data_folder_path directory:
-   - 'ligs_smiles_<ligands_list_path.name>.txt' containing all the smiles used in the vocabulary creation (the smiles dataset) and;
+   - 'ligs_smiles_<ligands_list_path.name>.txt' containing all the SMILES used in the vocabulary creation (the SMILES dataset file) and;
-   - 'vocabulary_<ligands_list_path.name>.txt' containing all the classes that resulted from the smiles labeling, with one class by row (the vocabulary itself).
+   - 'vocabulary_<ligands_list_path.name>.txt' containing all the classes that resulted from the SMILES labeling, with one class by row (the vocabulary itself).
 The rows order indicate the index of the vocabulary classes, starting in 0.

 And one folder called 'xyz_<ligands_list_path>' will be created inside the "<data_folder_path>/ligands" folder to store the labeled structure of the ligands, it will contain:
    - One .xyz file for each successfully labeled ligand structure present in the ligands_list_path file, containing the ligands' atoms by row with their information and label;